Watch us on RFD-TV, today at 12:45 PM CT!

 Support:

-Fundamentals: This mornings weekly export sales showed Net sales of 335,700 metric tons (MT) for 2020/2021 were down 31 percent from the previous week and 42 percent from the prior 4-week average.
+December lean hogs continued their retreat yesterday and participants are eyeing the gap from September 9th/10th, 59.775-60.55.
+We would not be surprised to see the market...Please sign up for a Free Trial at Blue Line Futures to have our entire technical outlook, actionable bias, and proprietary levels emailed each morning.

-Technicals: Chicago wheat futures continue to linger near first support, which we have had defined as 540-542 .
-The Bear camp needs to defend this level on a closing basis to remain in clear control.
-Consecutive closes above here would start to .....Please sign up for a Free Trial at Blue Line Futures to have our entire technical outlook, actionable bias, and proprietary levels emailed each morning.
+This mornings weekly export sales report showed net sales of 50,600 MT reported for 2020 were up 68 percent from the previous week and 41 percent from the prior 4-week average.

 Bias: